Ancient economic thought: Aristotle

 Aristotle's Nicomachean Ethics, particularly book V.v, has been called the most economically provocative analytic writing in ancient Greece.
 Therein, Aristotle discusses justice in distribution and exchange.
 Still considering isolated exchanges rather than markets, Aristotle sought to discuss just exchange prices between individuals with different subjective values for their goods.
 Aristotle suggested three different proportions to analyze distributive, corrective, and reciprocal or exchange transactions: the arithmetic, the geometric, and the harmonic.
 The harmonic proportion implies a strong commitment to the subjective values of the traders.

 Sixth century AD philosopher Boethius used the example of 16 as the harmonic mean of 10 and 40.
-16 is the same percentage larger than 10 as it is smaller than 40 (60 percent of 10 is 6, while 60 percent of 40 is 24).
+Sixteen is the same percentage larger than 10 as it is smaller than 40 (60 percent of 10 is 6, while 60 percent of 40 is 24).
 Thus if two bargainers have subjective prices for a good of 10 and 40, Aristotle points out that in exchange, it is most fair to price the good at 16, due to the equality proportional differences from their price to the new price.
 Another nuance in this analysis of exchange is that Aristotle also saw a zone of consumer surplus or mutual advantage to both consumers that had to be divided.

 Roman law

 Early Greek and Judaic law follow a voluntaristic principle of just exchange; a party was only held to an agreement after the point of sale.
 Roman law developed the contract recognizing that planning and commitments over time are necessary for efficient production and trade.
-The large body of law was unified as the Corpus Juris Civilis in the 530s by Justinian who was Emperor of the Eastern Roman Empire from 526-565.
+The large body of law was unified as the Corpus Juris Civilis in the 530s by Justinian who was emperor of the Eastern Roman Empire from 526 to 565.